MicrosoftDocs/memdocs/windows-365/enterprise/provide-localized-windows-experience.md

 3. In Server Manager, open **Group Policy Management** and create a new Group Policy object linked to the Organization Unit (OU) or domain that will contain the Cloud PCs for those users.
 4. Right-click the new Group Policy object, and select **Edit...**
 5. Navigate to **User Configuration** > **Preferences** > **Windows Settings**, right-click **Registry**, and select **New** > **Registry Item**.
 6. Enter the following details in the **General** tab.
-Here is an example that shows Spanish (Spain) with language code es-ES:
+Here's an example that shows Spanish (Spain) with language code es-ES:
     - Action: Replace
     - Hive: HKEY_CURRENT_USER
     - Key Path: Control Panel\Desktop